 - Early menstruation (11 years or younger)

-- Infertility treatment with gonadotropins, this may cause multiple large cysts.
+- Infertility treatment with gonadotropins has been found to cause multiple large ovarian cysts in some women

-- Use of Clomiphene (Clomid, Serophene) has been shown to increase the risk for development of Corpus Luteum cyst.
+- Use of Clomiphene (Clomid, Serophene) has been shown to increase the risk for development of Corpus Luteum cysts

 - Use of Tamoxifen for breast cancer